Shreyas-Ingale/DualMaps/README.md

 ## Introduction

 This project showcases how to use Next.js along with OpenLayers and ol-ext to create a web application with a dynamic dual map layout.
-It includes two map components, `MapA` and `MapB`, each displaying a simple OpenStreetMap layer.
+It includes two map components, `Map1` and `Map2`, each displaying a simple OpenStreetMap layer.

 ## Getting Started